UK parliament engulfed in growing sleaze row over second jobs

 By Kylie MacLellan

-The question of lawmakers having second jobs has come under renewed scrutiny over the last week, after Boris Johnson's government sought to change parliamentary conflict-of-interest rules to protect a colleague threatened with suspension.
+The question of lawmakers having second jobs has come under renewed scrutiny over the past week, after Boris Johnson's government sought to change parliamentary conflict-of-interest rules to protect a colleague threatened with suspension.

 Parliament's standards watchdog had determined Conservative Owen Paterson committed an "egregious case of paid advocacy" by using his position to promote two firms that paid him.